NicholasMamo/dwarna/README.md

     ./backup.sh

 By default, the backups are created in the `backups/` directory.
-YOu can change the destination by using the `-o` argument:
+You can change the destination by using the `-o` argument.
+If the `-z` argument is given, an archive is created from the backup.

-	./backup.sh -o other/folder
+	./backup.sh -o other/folder -z

 Backups are separated into folders according to the date when they were taken.
 These directories have the format `yyyymmdd`.